cheri/Aardwolf/README.md

 The current version of Aardwolf never worked for us and crashed often.
 We rolled it back to the Nov 2011 version and added in some features from future versions and some of our own.
 Below are our additions:
-  BUGS:
+  *BUGS:
-   -Remote server crashed if code to debug had nesting errors
+   *Remote server crashed if code to debug had nesting errors
-		Solution: created a nesting check before uploading -Remote Server crashed with no reason
+		**Solution: created a nesting check before uploading *Remote Server crashed with no reason
-        Solution: created better asynchronous error reporting
+        **Solution: created better asynchronous error reporting

-  LACK OF VERBOSItY:
+  *LACK OF VERBOSItY:
-   -system was hard to run even after reading the read me and gui also seemed to bug often -config-local file seemed more trouble than it was worth
+   *system was hard to run even after reading the read me and gui also seemed to bug often *config-local file seemed more trouble than it was worth
-        Solution: 1. added clearer instructions on runnign the app in default mode.
+        **Solution: 1. added clearer instructions on runnign the app in default mode.
-                  2. Ensured the deault mode automatically chose an ip for you
+                  ***2. Ensured the deault mode automatically chose an ip for you
-                  3. Added help menu to the GUI
+                  ***3. Added help menu to the GUI
-                  5. More vocal in console about events occuring
+                  ***4. More vocal in console about events occuring
-                  7. Removed config-local to be needed as a default User Interface Design:
+                  ***5. Removed config-local to be needed as a default *User Interface Design:
-   -system was not intuitive and had too many places for input
+   *system was not intuitive and had too many places for input
-          Solution:
+          ** Solution:
-               1. Console output that could be hidden but told you if it had new imput
+                  ***1. Console output that could be hidden but told you if it had new imput
-               2. Buttons and screens moved around for better usability.
+                  ***2. Buttons and screens moved around for better usability.
-               3. Overall look improved and more intuitive
+                  ***3. Overall look improved and more intuitive

-   EDIT AND SAVE FILE:
+   *EDIT AND SAVE FILE:
-    -user had to shut down servers to edit and then reload files into GUI -GUI was read-only so you could not act
-         Solution: Asynchronous file copying
+    *user had to shut down servers to edit and then reload files into GUI *GUI was read-only so you could not act **Solution: 1.
+Asynchronous file copying
-              Seperate area that allows you to edit code Edit and save buttons, allowing user to edit inside the gui and save file
+                   ***2. Separate area that allows you to edit code
+                   ***3. Edit and save buttons, allowing user to edit inside the gui and save file
-              Archive: archives the previous versions in case the user accidentally overwrites something
+                   ***4. Archive: archives the previous versions in case the user accidentally overwrites something
-                   Note: archives do not pop up in GUI Prevents file loss: copies over previous file before replacing it so if server goes down you wont lose both
+                            ****Note: archives do not pop up in the GUI
+                   ***5. Prevents file loss: copies over previous file before replacing it so if server goes down you wont lose both
-              Checks nesting errors: to ensure File Server doesn't crash before uploading file Reports whether the file save was a a success or a failure and why
+                   ***6. Checks nesting errors: to ensure File Server doesn't crash before uploading file
+                   ***7. Reports whether the file save was a a success or a failure and why

 SET UP
 -----------------------------------------------------------------------------------------------
 Listed below are the modified startup instructions.
 * Begin by installing node.js
-* Download the required libraries by running "npm link" in this directory
+* Download the required libraries by running "npm link" or "sudo npm link" in this directory
-* Start the server by running "node app.js"
+* Start the server by running "node app.js" in this directory
 * After the server starts up, open the specified ip for AardwolfServer in your desktop browser.
 The debugger UI should appear.
 * Open on your phone or browser and wait for the page to load.
 The line "Mobile device connected." should appear in the UI's output panel.
 * You're now debugging the "calculator" example script.
 * Click on the help button for further instructions